Tyleravfc123/discord-SelfbotUtils/README.md

 # Description
-This npm package allows you to spam chat with unicode characters & join to servers & verify your account by reaction in a targeted servers.
+This npm package allows you to spam chat with unicode characters & join to servers, verify your account by reaction in a targeted servers.
 # Installation
 ```bash
 npm i